However, St Christopher's school is also fortunate to have some

 The links between music and academic success

 are also acknowledged.
-Music
+Music is a regular

 feature of the curriculum from the earliest days.

-have the opportunity to study music
+All pupils have the opportunity to study music

 as a practical subject though the